tryoxiss/11ty-test/src/projects/dnd_remade/attributes.md

 - **Burning!**: Quick!
 Put yourself out!
 You're on fire!
 - **Grappled**: You don't have free reign of movement, someone is grabbing you!
-- **Nausea**: Unable to eat or drink until the effect ends.
+- **Nausea**: Eat or drink at your own risk!
+Roll 1d6 each time you eat or roll an atheltics check to determine if you fumble.
+Fumbles from other sources also count.
     - On Fumble: Puke food and deal 1d4 poison damage.
+Remove the effects of all the food and drink you have had in the last hour.
+(Do not remove instant effects, only things with lasting effects).

 ## Curses
 - **Cursed: {Curse}**: a